surajbartoula/surajbartoula/README.md

 - 👋 Hi, I’m surajbartoula
-- 👀 I’m interested in C prgoramming and Web developemnt.
+- 👀 I’m interested in game development and graphic programming.
 - 🌱 I’m currently learning C programming in 42 Abu Dhabi.
 - 💞️ I’m looking to collaborate on graphic prgramming.
 - 📫 How to reach me suraj_bartoula@yahoo.com